Leek and Manifold Valley Light Railway: Closure

-In 1932 Express Dairies closed its Ecton creamery, concentrating on its new Rowsley creamery, re-routing milk collection in the area to road transport.
+In 1932 United Dairies closed its Ecton creamery, re-routing milk collection in the area to road transport.
+Rival company Express Dairies opened a new creamery at Rowsley which took some of the milk production and benefited from a direct connection to standard gauge railway network.
 The loss of this milk trade removed most of the goods traffic from the line.
 Furthermore, the developing motor bus services served the villages much better, these settlements being largely on the hills, and often some distance from the line itself.
 The railway closed briefly in consequence, to re-open briefly in 1933, but closed finally to all traffic on Monday 12 March 1934.